If you like this post, please support my entry for Timberland Earthkeeper 101 Blog Challenge by awarding me with a ‘Like’ for my post here.

 - A Fuel Economy Labelling Scheme which advises potential car buyers on the fuel economy of the cars they are purchasing

-Besides government, corporate organizations such as Timberland are also taking conscious efforts to do their part for the environment.
+Besides government, corporate organisations such as Timberland are also taking conscious efforts to do their part for the environment.
 For Timberland, a life without the outdoors is unimaginable and that’s why they started Earthkeepers®.

 Quoting Timberland: “Earth” means the place we live in and “keeper” means guardian.
 When you put the two words together, it represents someone who is concerned about environmental issues and willing to take action to protect our Earth, like the minor act of cycling instead of driving and using energy efficient bulbs, to bigger things like replanting eroded areas and using renewable energy to reduce the burden on our environment.